slerpy/js-playground/README.md

-# js-th
+# js-playground
-Basic frame of a site to experiment with while honing javascript knowledge.
+My javascript playground.
+A place to experiment with different javascript ideas as I'm learning them.